Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 50,000 Vietnam Dong

 In Vietnam, it is feasible to have a relatively full lunch for 50,000 VND.
-It includes a wide range of options, such as popular rice dishes, pho, and noodles with one small drink or water sold in small local eateries.
+It includes a wide range of options, such as popular rice dishes, pho, or noodles, and one small drink or water sold in small local eateries.

-However, if you choose a tourist standard restaurant, it will not be easy to find something on the menu costing less than or equal to 50,000 VND, except for some local soft drinks or beer.
+However, finding something on the menu that costs less than or equal to 50,000 VND, except for some local soft drinks or beer, will not be easy if you choose a standard tourist restaurant.

-Of course, with 50,000 VND, you can have more options to go shopping, such as some pretty small souvenir products, funny cloth bags, souvenir T-shirts, and lots of Vietnamese fruits with a lower price under 50,000 VND per 1kg.
+Of course, with 50,000 VND, you can have more options to go shopping, such as some pretty small souvenir products, funny cloth bags, souvenir T-shirts, and lots of Vietnamese fruits at a lower price, under 50,000 VND per 1kg.

 The 50,000 dong note is rarely confused with other units.
-However, some believe that it is relatively similar to the polymer banknote of 200,000 VND.
+However, it is similar to the polymer banknote of 200,000 VND.

-So, if you are still not used to using Vietnamese currency, please pay a little attention to the number that is printed quite clearly on each note.
+So, if you are still unfamiliar with using Vietnamese currency, please pay close attention to the number printed clearly on each note.

 10. Face value of 100,000 VND